 If staff identify children for whom Domestic Abuse may be a concern, they will apply the usual referral process and Child Protection procedures and pass this information to the Designated Safeguarding Lead (DSL).
 The DSL can then refer cases where relevant, to Lincolnshire Customer Services.
 Where domestic abuse notifications are received from the Multi-Agency Risk Assessment Conference (MARAC), this information will be added to a child's chronology and child protection record to ensure that appropriate support can be provided where necessary.
 A coding system will be in place.
-Further guidance is available in the Domestic abuse resources - Professional resources (lincolnshire.gov.uk) domesticabuse@lincolnshire.gov.uk ; https://edanlincs.org.uk/ email: info@edanlincs.org.uk Tel: 01522 510041
+Further guidance is available in the Domestic abuse resources - Professional resources (lincolnshire.gov.uk) domesticabuse@lincolnshire.gov.uk ; LDASS - EDAN Lincs Domestic Abuse Service email: info@ldass.org.uk Tel: 01522 510041